All the best things to do in Amman

 A vendor preparing Knafeh, a traditional Middle Eastern dessert

-Visit the Cave of the Seven Sleepers
+10. Visit the Cave of the Seven Sleepers

-For those interested in Christian and Islamic history, a visit to the Cave of the Seven Sleepers is a must.
+For those interested in Christian and Islamic history, a visit to the Cave of the Seven Sleepers is key.
 This cave is believed to have housed the Seven Sleepers, young men who fled Roman persecution in 250 AD and miraculously appeared centuries later.
 The site is located southeast of Amman, about a 25-minute drive from downtown.

 The entrance of the Cave of the Seven Sleepers, an ancient site in Amman

-Learn to Cook Jordanian Food
+11. Learn to cook Jordanian Food

 People shopping at a bustling food market in Amman